The Price (The Last of Us): Conception and writing

-While the game depicts the flashbacks at different points in the story from Ellie's perspective, "The Price" shows them in succession, combines some, and follows Joel's viewpoint.
-Druckmann felt showing them in succession made them impactful, as splitting them between episodes could lead to confusion from the audience.
-Mazin conceived the idea to set most flashbacks on Ellie's birthday late in the scriptwriting process, using it to show both Joel's thoughtfulness towards Ellie as well as the passage of time.
-He thought structuring the episode around birthdays give "the audience some sense that they're not wandering" and the story is building to a conclusion, Mazin feeling like a "time bomb" counting down to Ellie confronting Joel's lie rather than feeling episodic.
+Unlike the game, which depicts flashbacks across the narrative from Ellie's perspective, "The Price" shows them in succession, combines some, and partially follows Joel's viewpoint.
+Druckmann felt the consecutive presentation maintained emotional impact and prevented audience confusion.
+Later in the writing process, Mazin conceived the idea of setting most flashbacks on Ellie's birthdays to highlight Joel's thoughtfulness and track the passage of time.
+He designed the structure to act as a narrative "time bomb", giving the audience a clear sense of momentum as the story builds toward Ellie confronting Joel's lie.
 The writers chose the episode's placement towards the end of the season for two reasons: to ensure audiences missed Joel, as he was last seen in the second episode; and to show how far Ellie has come, having tortured Nora in the present day in the preceding episode, and remind audiences what the story is about.
 Druckmann also wanted to avoid the episodes becoming formulaic if each had a different flashback.

 Druckmann co-wrote "The Price" with Halley Gross (left) and Craig Mazin (right).

 The museum flashback in the game shows Ellie beginning to question Joel's lie; this was changed in the episode as it was addressed sufficiently in later flashbacks and the writers wanted to avoid "hit[ting] the same beat over and over again".
 A flashback in the game depicts Ellie revisiting the hospital in Salt Lake City; the writers found it less compelling and realistic due to the series's more dangerous world, instead replacing it with Eugene's scenes after several iterations.
 They struggled with Eugene's scenes, each attempting different versions with varying levels of action; Gross found the character's limited time meant "every line, every gesture has to count".
 The scene "fell into place" when they realized it should focus on Joel lying to Ellie and its impact on her.
 Mazin performed the final pass on the scene.
-Druckmann avoided showing violence in Eugene's death—even excluding the sound of the gunshot—as the point of the scene was Joel's lie; he instead tried to "make that moment as beautiful as possible".
+Druckmann avoided showing violence in Eugene's death—even omitting the sound of the gunshot—as the point of the scene was Joel's lie; he instead tried to "make that moment as beautiful as possible".